plkumjorn/PythonMiscNotes/pages/01_virtualenv.md

 ## Jupyter notebooks under the virtual environment

-1. From inside the environment install ipykernel using pip.
+1. From inside the environment, install ipykernel using pip.

 		pip install ipykernel

-2. Install a new kernel
+2. Install a new kernel.

 		ipython kernel install --user --name=venv